813-471-8810 [email protected]

 Research at the Tahuayo Lodge:

-Feeding ecology of monk sakis (Pithecia monachus) in a seasonally flooded forest in western Amazonia
+Feeding ecology of monk sakis, Pithecia monachus, in a seasonally flooded forest in western Amazonia

 Malika Gottstein, Abigail Lauren Morris, Katrin Heer, & Eckhard W. Heymann 2023